 Adrian Walker is an author of speculative fiction whose debut novel, THE END OF THE WORLD RUNNING CLUB, became an international bestseller and was featured on BBC Radio 2s Book Club, with Simon Mayo.
 He was born in the bush suburbs of Sydney, Australia in the mid-’70s.
 After his father found a van in a ditch, he moved his family back to the UK, where Adrian was raised.
 He lives with his wife and two children in Aberdeen, where he enjoys running, playing guitar, and herding a concerning number of dependent mammals.
 His latest novel, THE HUMAN SON, is published by Solaris Books on April 30th.

 Jonathan Pinnock first came to notoriety as the author of MRS DARCY VERSUS THE ALIENS, of which he should probably be more ashamed than he actually is.
 He is also the author of two collections of short stories, a slim volume of poetry and an uncategorisable (and – frankly – largely unsaleable) musical memoir.
-More recently, he is the author of Farrago Books’ MATHEMATICAL MYSTERY series, the third of which, THE RIDDLE OF THE FRACTAL MONKS, comes out on April 16th.
+More recently, he is the author of Farrago Books’ MATHEMATICAL MYSTERY series, the fourth of which, BAD DAY IN MINSK, came out in April of this year.
+He is also the host of the podcast IT’S LIT BUT IS IT FUNNY? where he discusses the neglected genre of comic literature with a wide range of guests.

 Kevlin Henney writes shorts and flashes and drabbles of fiction.
 His stories have appeared online and on tree (Daily Science Fiction, New Scientist, Litro, Physics World, LabLit, 365 tomorrows, Kasma and others) and been included in anthologies (Tales from the Graveyard, We Can Improve You, North by Southwest, Haunted, The Dark Half of the Year and others).
 He lives in Bristol and online, where you can find him on Twitter as @KevlinHenney.